Fagan Park Loop

 Netherby, Fagan Park

-The original homestead, Netherby, was built in 1900.
-The cottage next door is even older.
+Netherby was built in 1900 but the cottage next door is even older.
 You can visit the house and surrounding gardens and outbuildings to learn about the daily lives and operations of the family and farm.

 Exotic and native gardens

-When the park was developed in the eighties, 10 hectares were set aside to create the Gardens of Many Nations, eleven themed gardens, including the Mediterranean, North American, Chinese, Dutch and African Gardens shown below.
+Heading down from the playground toward the lake, you’ll be entering the Gardens of Many Nations.
+When the park was developed in the eighties, 10 hectares were set aside to create eleven themed gardens, including the Mediterranean, North American, Chinese, Dutch and African Gardens shown below.
 Many of these gardens feature deciduous trees that add rich red and golden hues to the park in autumn.

 The Australian Garden at the end of the park is a peaceful space set among rare and critically endangered Sydney Turpentine Ironbark Forest.
 There is a little wooden shack, a frog-filled creek and a small playground and picnic area nearby.

-The area is also the set off point for the Carrs Bush Discovery Track, 8.5 hectares of networked short trails.
+The area is also the starting point for the Carrs Bush Discovery Track, 8.5 hectares of networked short trails.

 Wildlife in the Garden